Looking for solo travel destinations for Indians? This blog is for you!

 … for nature, food and local culture!

-- Stay: Where it is possible to find budget guesthouses in most of the places, some tourist destinations like Alleppey and Munnar can be a little expensive for travelling solo.
+- Stay: Where it is possible to find budget guesthouses in most of places, some tourist destinations like Alleppey and Munnar (also, read how to travel from Bangalore to Munnar or from Kochi to Munnar if you are going there) can be a little expensive for travelling solo.

 - Getting around: The best and most rewarding way to get around in Kerala is by train.
 And where there’s no train, you will find enough public buses.